Meet Our Directors

 Dave Skolnik

-Dave Skolnik has been a part of the TLC Family of Camps for close to 30 years, starting his “camp career” as a camper at Timber Lake in the early 1990s.
+Dave Skolnik has been a part of the TLC Family of Camps for more than 30 years, starting his “camp career” as a camper at Timber Lake in the early 1990s.
 A Cornell University graduate, Dave has an extensive background in camp management, program planning, staff development and communicating with parents and campers on a regular basis.
 Bringing a contagious sense of excitement and spirit to camp, Dave is committed to providing HCDC campers and families with the best possible experience.
-Dave’s oldest daughter, Madison, is looking forward to attending sleepaway camp after six amazing seasons at HCDC, while his youngest, Peyton, is already counting down the days for an awesome summer in the 7 Year Old Girls!

 Dave also serves as the Chief Operating Officer of the TLC Family of Camps, of which Hampton Country is a proud partner.
 Additionally, Dave is the founder of a popular youth athletic development program called FAST (Fitness & Athletic Skills Training) which provides age-specific programs for multi-sport skill instruction, motor skill development and performance training…HCDC campers love participating in FAST at camp too!